 About

-Before Caltech, I completed my Bachelor’s degree in Applied Mathematics at Harvard University in 2023 where I worked with Marine Denolle to develop a high-performance computing framework in the Julia Programming Language on Amazon Web Services, Mimi Hughes, Nathaniel Johnson, and Kai-Chih Tseng to track the future of snow droughts across the Western United States, and with Kelly McConville to design more robust estimators for studying U.S. forests.
-Post-grad, I worked briefly for Coolant as a software engineer developing machine learning tools for high-resolution carbon stock quantification.
+Before joining Caltech, I completed my Applied Mathematics degree at Harvard University in 2023, where I had the opportunity to work on diverse projects spanning high-performance computing, climate modeling, and statistical methods.
+I collaborated with Marine Denolle on seismic waveguide analysis using Julia and AWS, with Mimi Hughes, Nathaniel Johnson, and Kai-Chih Tseng on snow drought climatology, and with Kelly McConville on forest carbon estimation.
+I also worked briefly as a software engineer at Coolant, developing machine learning tools for carbon stock quantification.